Abby Dowse Sizzles In A Thong Bodysuit With Thigh-High Pink Boots

 "You are such a beautiful woman," a third fan commented.

-“Looks like 2021 is looking up,” another follower remarked, including a long string of flame emoji in the compliment.
+"Looks like 2021 is looking up," another person remarked, including a long string of flame emoji in the compliment.

-Yesterday, as The Inquisitr reported, Abby snapped a sultry selfie while wearing an impossible tiny bikini that covered barely anything at all.
+Yesterday, as The Inquisitr reported, Abby snapped a sultry selfie while wearing a tiny bikini that covered barely anything at all.
 The bottoms were a high-cut style that stretched high over her hips, and her top was little more than a strip of pink fabric that left a serious amount of cleavage and underboob on display.